clulab/habitus-utils/directionality/README_check_relation_exists.md

 [masked language models](https://arxiv.org/pdf/1810.04805.pdf&usg=ALkJrhhzxlCL6yTht2BRmH9atgvKFxHsxQ) to check if there is a positive probability of the token `income to occur at the end of :education improves ______ etc.
 If the probability is more than a user specified threshold value, the application will print that there is a relation.

+ Note: instead of checking for any relation, if you would rather get into details and get average probabilities pass `--use_polarity True`